djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 2. whether the prediction target is the noisy observation or the latent process;
 3. how the covariance model is constructed.

----

-## 19. Nugget as microscale process variation
+## Nugget as microscale process variation

 Suppose the nugget represents real process variation occurring at scales smaller than the sampling spacing.

-If we ask for the process value at an already observed location, an exact-interpolation convention may be reasonable.
+If the target is the process value at an already observed location, an exact-interpolation convention may be reasonable.

 The observed process value is treated as known at that location.

----

-## 20. Nugget as measurement error
+## Nugget as measurement error

 Suppose instead